bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 69°
+- 68°
-- broken clouds
+- scattered clouds
-- 95% humidity
+- 98% humidity
-- 5 mph wind
+- 2 mph wind
 - 0.03 inches of precipitation in the past 24 hours

 ## Temperature History